Compass Group: Operations

-It also does cleaning, housekeeping, waste management, building operations, maintenance, gardening and outdoor services for schools and educational facilities.
+It also does the cleaning, housekeeping, waste management, building operations, maintenance, gardening and outdoor services for schools and educational facilities.

 Compass Group operates several owned brands including Trattoria Pizza, Mondo Subs, (UK & USA) Grab&Co Food to go and Spice of Life (UK Hospitals) as well as operating Costa Coffee, Subway, Papa John's Pizza, Chick-Fil-A and Starbucks under license.
 Compass Group also operates several owned service systems including Steamplicity, and Trim Trax.

 14forty is a UK wide facility management firm.

 Eurest Support Services (ESS) is the subsidiary specializing in harsh-environment/large-scale food service and facilities management.
 Its primary clients are military forces and other security services, UN conferences and some Blue Beret army rations, major defense contractors, and construction, mining, the UN and oil exploration and production facilities worldwide.

 Foodbuy is a foodservice procurement organization which operates in both North America and Europe.
 In the UK, Foodbuy UK was created after the acquisition of Acquire Services in 2015.
 It was awarded a contract by the Department of Health and Social Care in 2018 to buy food on behalf of the National Health Service.
 About 10 staff are transferred from NHS Supply Chain.

 Integrated Cleaning Management is a major UK and Irish retail, leisure, health club industry, hotel and commercial cleaning firm with 10,000 staff and 5,000 contracts as of 2014.
 It sponsors the U.K.'s Springboard Charity Event.

 Medirest operates in the UK and provides services in retail and medical places.
 Medirest Retail Shops and Cafes runs In-shop Cafes.
 It has several NHS contracts weld by A+ NHS cleaners clean hospitals, Pulse Hospital porters, who are NHS Hospital porters and Medirest Health Sector which do other tasks such as disposing of surgical waste, catering and cleaning.

+Sustainability

+In 2024, Compass Group committed to sourcing 100% cage-free eggs by the end of 2025.